-3.2 Measurement of stratigraphic structure and generation of the 3D strata model the crater presents special forms, such as flat bottoms and concentric circles.
+3.2 Measurement of stratigraphic structure and generation of the 3D strata model

+When the meteorite energy is high, it will penetrate one or more strata in the process of impact with the planet's surface, making the crater a natural outcrop.
+Due to the different compositions and mechanical properties of different strata, the crater presents special forms, such as flat bottoms and concentric circles.
 Therefore, the stratum structure can be measured based on the morphological characteristics of the stratum exposed in the crater (Wilcox, 2005).
-In Figure.
-4 (a), the depth of the exposed stratum can be obtained by measuring the flat bottom marked by the green ring through the DEM.
+In Figure 5(a), the depth of the exposed stratum can be obtained by measuring the flat bottom marked by the green ring through the DEM.
 In addition, each stratum exposed on the impact pit wall may also show different textures and material compositions.
-The stratum can be identified by high-resolution or spectral images (Figure.
-4 (b)).
+The stratum can be identified by high-resolution or spectral images (Figure 5(b)).
 The weathering of the planetary surface will lead to the degradation of the crater, making it difficult to identify the formation characteristics.
-The sand and dust on Mars will also fill the interior of the crater, and the strata thickness cannot be measured accurately (Figure 1).
-4 (c)).
+The sand and dust on Mars will also fill the interior of the crater, and the strata thickness cannot be measured accurately (Figure 5(c)).
 Therefore, when measuring the formation depth, it is necessary to select a fresh impact pit to eliminate the error.